kayusboy2001/Kali_update_tool_Script/README.md

 2. Install the package:
 ```
-sudo apt install kali-update-tool
+sudo apt install system-update-tool
 ```

 ## Usage

-After installation, you should see a "Kali Update Tool" icon in your applications menu.
+After installation, you should see a "System Update" icon in your applications menu.
 Click it to run the update tool.
 The tool will prompt for your sudo password, then show a progress bar as it updates and upgrades your system.

 ## Note